-For data analysts, LookML fosters DRY style (“don’t repeat yourself”), meaning you write SQL expressions once, in one place, and Looker uses the code repeatedly to generate ad-hoc SQL queries on the fly.
+For data analysts, LookML fosters DRY style (“don’t repeat yourself”), meaning you write SQL expressions once, in one place, and Looker uses the code repeatedly to generate ad hoc SQL queries.
 For business users, the end result is the ability to build complex queries in Looker, focusing only on the content they need, not the complexities of SQL structure.

 In the figure above, the end-user doesn’t need to understand SQL expressions for joins or filtering.

 LookML is a dependency language like make, as opposed to an imperative language like C or Ruby.
 LookML provides predefined data types and syntax for data modeling.
 LookML syntax has a structure that is clear and easy to learn.
 (You don’t need prior experience with programming languages, everything you need to know is documented here.)
 LookML is independent of particular SQL dialects, and encapsulates SQL expressions to support any SQL implementation.

 The example below shows a minimal LookML project for an e-commerce store, which has a model file and two view files:

 LookML is case-sensitive